duonghs1615-hue/Histogram_Project/README_EN.md

 ## Installation

-Install Python, then open a terminal in the project directory and install the required packages:
+Install Python, then open a terminal in the project directory and install the required package:

 ```powershell
 py -m pip install -r requirements.txt